nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

       results to best serve user searches: LCA computation, keyword-set association/decoration, etc._
-      * _policy specifying term-addition request process between CFDE and CV managers (active and ongoing for OBI, e.g.)_
+      * _policy specifying term-addition request process between CFDE and CV managers (active and ongoing between HMP and OBI, e.g.: terms are being added on request; managers are responsive)_
-      * _establish and execute some sort of survey process to generate consensus on which particular CVs look like the best final selections to serve as C2M2 reference sets (e.g. OBI vs. BAO)_
+      * _establish and execute some sort of survey process to generate consensus on which particular CVs look like the best final selections to serve as sanctioned C2M2 reference sets (e.g. OBI vs. BAO)_
+      	* _criterion: comprehensive coverage of ontological space_
+      	* _criterion: response sensitivity to change requests_
-      * _detailed ETL usage guide: should we pre-select sub-vocabularies of sanctioned CVs to distribute to ETL generators, updating these blessed subsets on an ongoing basis (as new term requirements arrive from client metadata sources modeling their respective datasets)?_
+      * _detailed ETL usage guide: should we pre-select sub-vocabularies of sanctioned CVs to distribute to ETL generators, updating these blessed subsets on an ongoing basis (as new term requirements arrive from client metadata sources as they try to model their respective datasets)?_

 #### Level 1 metadata submission examples: Data Package JSON Schema and example TSVs